zgong103/Zhenhao-Gong/content/publication/Essay 2/index.md

 ---
 title: "3.
-Interacive Fixed-effects Dynamic Panel Models, A Spatial Analytical Approach (Work in Progress)"
+Interacive Fixed Effects Dynamic Panel Models, A Spatial Analytical Approach (Work in Progress)"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here